Louisville OCD Clinic

 People who have OCD may feel they need to perform certain rituals or routines over and over again to prevent harm to themselves or others.
 They may also feel they need to check things repeatedly.
 For example, they may need to check the stove 10 times before leaving the house because they fear they left it on.

-The compulsions are behaviors performed in response to an obsession, to relieve stress caused by the obsession.
+The compulsions are behaviors performed in response to an obsession to relieve stress caused by the obsession.
 Compulsions are often done as a way to prevent bad things from happening.
-When someone has an obsession about being dirty or contaminated by germs, for example, they may wash their hands repeatedly or a certain number of times.
+For example, when someone is obsessed with being dirty or contaminated by germs, they may wash their hands repeatedly or several times.

 What are the Signs and Symptoms of OCD?